It is imperative that attorneys handling move-away cases understand the nuances of the law and make a persuasive initial factual showing. Here’s why.

 Robert had quite a different perspective.
 Since both parents had joint legal custody, he felt he had equal say in where the children were raised.
 He was unhappy about the boys moving, as were the children.
 Both Robert and the boys worried their bond would weaken with distance.
-Robert feared being, at best, a “weekend dad” and at worst the forgotten dad.
+Robert feared being, at best, a “weekend dad” – and at worst, a forgotten dad.

 Ultimately, Emma was permitted to move and take their sons.
 What factors did the court consider to support this outcome?

 The overriding principle governing litigation over proposed move-aways is codified in Family Code section 7501, subdivision(a): “A parent entitled to the custody of a child has a right to change the residence of the child, subject to the power of the court to restrain a removal that would prejudice the rights or welfare of the child.
 General provisions affecting move-away cases are found in Family Code sections 3020 (legislative declaration of policies and resolution of conflicting policy considerations), 3087 (allowing modification or termination of joint custody orders), and 3185 (hearing if mediation does not resolve custody and visitation issues).

 In re Marriage of Burgess (1996) 13 Cal.4th 25 held that a custodial parent need not prove that the move is necessary where custody has been established; custodial parent is permitted to move with children unless changed circumstances mandate otherwise.